yoesk8/my-full-template/README.md

 * Navigation scheme:

     * On left side there is a logo.
 It can be used as navigation link to the main page.
-    * On right side there are five links or a burger menu.
-(Note: If on the Gallery or Contact Page there will only be 3 links instead of 5) It contains:
+    * On right side there are three links or a burger menu.
+It contains:
         * Home
-        * About
         * Contact
-        * Testimonials
         * Gallery